 We maintain an online presence on social networks and platforms so that we can communicate with customers, users, and other interested parties that are active on these platforms and provide them with information about our services.
 When visiting each of these platforms, you as a user agree to the terms and conditions and the data processing guidelines of the corresponding operator.

 Please be aware that user data may also be processed outside the European Union.
 This may present risks for users—making it more difficult for them to exercise their rights, for example.
-We would like to point out that US suppliers that are certified under the Privacy Shield are obligated to comply with the data protection standards of the EU.

 Furthermore, user data is predominantly processed for the purposes of market research and advertising.
 For example, usage profiles can be created on the basis of user behavior and the user interests deduced from this behavior.
 Usage profiles can in turn be used, for instance, to place within and outside of these platforms advertisements that are likely to be of interest to users.
 For these purposes, cookies containing details of users’ behavior and interests are generally stored on users’ computers.
 Usage profiles may also be used to store data independently of users’ devices (particularly if users are members of the relevant platforms and are logged into them).